 Active listening is a critical component of effective communication and can help to avoid negative communication patterns.
-It involves giving the person in treatment your full attention, being present in the moment, and reflecting back on what they are saying to show that you understand.
+It involves giving the person in treatment your full attention, being present in the moment, and reflecting on what they are saying to show that you understand.
 Active listening helps to establish trust, promote empathy, and build strong relationships.

 Use “I” Statements

 Using “I” statements can be an effective way to avoid negative communication patterns.
-Instead of making accusations or placing blame, “I” statements express your own feelings and emotions.
+Instead of making accusations or placing blame, “I” statements express your feelings and emotions.
 This type of language can be more constructive and supportive, as it helps the person in treatment to understand how their behavior affects others.

 Avoiding negative communication patterns is critical when communicating with someone in addiction treatment.
-Don’t blame, criticize, or minimize; instead, practice active listening, use “I” statements, and approach communication with an open and accepting attitude.
+Don’t blame, criticize, or minimize; practice active listening, use “I” statements, and approach communication with an open and accepting attitude.
 Effective communication builds trust, supports recovery, and promotes long-term sobriety.